 When you are writing a poem describing the sea, does it matter if the description is vague?
-In poetry, keeping descriptions vague is often a good idea because it allows the reader to exercise imagination.
-You could say that being vague is part of the art of creative writing, but it isn't so much part of creative programming.
+In poetry, keeping descriptions vague is often a good idea because it allows the reader to exercise their imagination.
+You could say that being vague is part of the art of creative writing, but it isn't so much a part of creative programming.

 Take the first part of our example: